Thirsk: Economy

 Thirsk's medieval market place in the town centre hosts an open-air market each Monday and Saturday.
 The market was established in 1145 and remains a focal point for traders and visitors.
 Tourism and hospitality are major parts of the town's economy.

 Severfield plc based on nearby former RAF Dalton, and VetUK are significant employers in the area.

-Thirsk has a livestock auction market to the south-east of the town.
+There is a livestock auction market to the south-east of the town.

 The town had a reputation for its leather tanning and saddlery trade, but by the 19th century was better known for the production of agricultural implements.

 Culture

-Thirsk Museum is operated by a team of volunteers in the house where Thomas Lord was born.
+Thirsk Museum is operated by a team of volunteers in the house where Thomas Lord was born and is now home to Busby's stoop chair.

-Ritz Cinema opened in 1912 and may be one of Britain's oldest operating cinemas.

-The town's former courthouse has been an arts space since 1992.
+The town's former courthouse, in adjoining Sowerby, has been an arts space since 1992.

 The World of James Herriot is a visitor attraction in the former home and veterinary surgery of author James Herriot.
+Scenes from the Channel 5 adaptation of his books were filmed in the town.

+Controversially, parts of the 2011 splatter film Inbred portrayed Thirsk as Mortlake.